hifishch/sophosxg-templates/README.md

 This repo contains multiple types of configurations recognizable by the first two letters of the folders.
 ### EX - Exeptions
 Conains Web-Eceptions
+### SG - Service Group
+Conains a service group and the corresponding services.
 ### SV - Service Objects
 Conains service objects only
-### SG - Service Group
+### WAF - Web Application Firewall Rules
-Conains a service group and the corresponding services.
+Contains Specific Policies for Web Application Firewall (WAF).
+These Templates usually require manual editing of the XML before importing them.

 ## Usage
 Sophos XG Appliances only accept XML-files packed as TAR-balls.
 Mostly theres a TAR-file available.
 If not feel free to pack the XML-files in a TAR-ball by yourself.